maxellmilay/hakbang-backend/README.md

 ### PostgresSQL

-You have the option to either start fresh with an empty database or import our existing data, but before everything, make sure that your Docker Enginer is running.
+You have the option to either start fresh with an empty database or import our existing data, but before everything, make sure that your Docker Engine is running.

 ```
 sudo systemctl start docker